plantacerium/plantacerium.github.io/src/content/docs/tools/hound.md

 title: Hound
 ---

-## Hound is for: Search in Codebases
+## Hound is for: search in codebases

 Pre requisites:
 * Make